16+ Leaving care

 The Act also applies to former relevant children.
-These are young people who have reached the age of 18 but not 21 and were either eligible or relevant children before becoming 18.
-If these young people are being helped with an agreed education or training programme, they remain former relevant children to the end of this period even if this extends beyond the age of 21.
+These are young people who have reached the age of 18 but not 25 and were either eligible or relevant children before becoming 18.
+If these young people are being helped with an agreed education or training programme, they remain former relevant children to the end of this period.

 The groups of eligible children include young people who are remanded into local authority care following an offence, asylum seekers and certain groups of respite care children and young people who have returned home while in care.

 Asylum Seekers who are Unaccompanied Minors

 These young people are covered by the Children Act 1989 and Leaving Care Act 2000 in the same way as other children in the country.
 Their immigration status does however need to be taken into account by the local authority and the Home Office should normally resolve this while the child is still a minor.